abhijitroynits/python_practice_101/README.md

 Some or most of the exact tutorial programs have been edited to allow for more concept coverage(self-experimentation).
 Hopefully these sessions(lessons) serve as a quick reference guide for programmers beginning their journey to the world of Python.

+As you follow along you may refer to the word document file - Python - The New Boston.docx